A brain abscess is a collection of pus, immune cells, and other material in the brain, caused by a bacterial or fungal

 Needle aspiration guided by CT or MRI scan may be needed for a deep abscess.
 During this procedure, medicines may be injected directly into the mass.

 Certain diuretics (medicines that reduce fluid in the body, also called water pills) and steroids may also be used to reduce the swelling of the brain.

 If untreated, a brain abscess is almost always deadly.
 With treatment, the death rate is about 10% to 30%.
 The earlier treatment is received, the better.

-Some people may have long-term nervous system problems after surgery.
+Some people may have long-term nervous system problems after a brain abscess or surgery.

 Complications may include: